Quidge/bagelbash/docs/journal.md

   - Inventory (KISS version with a simple server taking no args that returns JSON)
     - prod: Apex/Now/some lambda
     - local: container

+## 5/6

+### Accomplished

+- Not a lot.
+I have a much bettre idea about how the local networks can work with docker, though.
+I wasn't grabbing onto that before.
+- I figured out how the `build` directive is used with `image`.
+Finally.
+That was confusing all of last week.
+- Decided to stick the Orders local DB into its own container and store data in a `volume`.

+### What I'm thinking about/todo next session:

+- Setup a prisma server container and get it linked to the mysql container.